Reconvergent fan-out

-Reconvergent fan-out is a technique to make VLSI logic simulation less pessimistic.
+Reconvergent fan-out is a circuit design technique to make VLSI logic simulation less pessimistic.

 Static timing analysis tries to figure out the best and worst case time estimate for each signal as they pass through an electronic device.
 Whenever a signal passes through a node, a bit of uncertainty must be added to the time required for the signal to transit that device.
 These uncertain delays add up so, after passing through many devices, the worst-case timing for a signal could be unreasonably pessimistic.

-It is common for two signals to share an identical path, branch and follow different paths for a while, then converge back to the same point to produce a result.
-When this happens, you can remove a fair amount of uncertainty from the total delay because you know that they shared a common path for a while.
+A reconvergent fan-out model uses two or more signals which share an identical path, branch and follow different paths for a while, then converge back to the same point to produce a result.
+This reduces timing variance because the divided path can compensate for delays in each individual path.
 Even though each signal has an uncertain delay, because their delays were identical for part of the journey the total uncertainty can be reduced.
 This tightens up the worst-case estimation for the signal delay, and usually allows a small but important speedup of the overall device.

-This term is starting to be used in a more generic sense as well.
-Any time a signal splits into two and then reconverges, certain optimizations can be made.
-The term reconvergent fan-out has been used to describe similar optimizations in graph theory and static code analysis.
+Timing benchmarks designed for single-pass approaches must be adapted for use with reconvergent fan-out circuits to account for wiring differences.